ZeusLN/zeus/README.md

 If you are making cosmetic changes please test on both Android and iOS as things don't render exactly the same on both platforms.

+## Translations

+Do not directly modify the files in `/locales` unless you are adding new copy to the app in English.
+Instead, translators and reviewers should visit out [Transifex page](https://www.transifex.com/ZeusLN/zeus/) and request a role on the language you'd like to contribute to.

 ## Donations

 If you'd like to help us with the cost of running Zeus project (iOS developer account, Google Play developer account, hosting) you can send a payment to us via PayNym